 There are currently 56 dental schools in the United States.
 Many have state residency restriction.
 Location, cost, educational goals, availability and types of clinical experience, and academic resources and services available to students are also important in selection.
 As a first step, invest in the most recent dental school preparation guide, "Official Guide to Dental Schools".
 This document can be ordered from the American Dental Education Association (ADEA) web site or from the Publications Department, American Dental Education Association, 1625 Massachusetts Ave, NW, Suite 600, Washington, DC 20036-2212.
 Older copies may be borrowed from your pre-dental advisor, but it is the best investment to have your own copy.
 Yearly updates are available in early summer to college juniors who are beginning the application process.
 Because changes in admission policies do occur from year to year, those students in the process of applying to dental school should purchase their own updated copy.
 Minority students can purchase the ADEA book "Opportunities for Minority Students in United States Dental Schools, 2003-2005" or borrow a copy from their pre-dental advisor.

-Although a student may choose to major in any area, most pre-dental students major in one of the sciences, usually one of the life sciences.
-There are a number of elective courses that help prepare the student for the profession regardless of the student's choice of a particular major.
+Although students may choose to major in any area, most pre-dental students major in one of the sciences, usually one of the life sciences.
+There are a number of elective courses that help prepare students for the profession regardless of the students' choice of a particular major.
 Students planning to apply to dental school need to work closely with a pre-dental advisor in addition to their academic advisor.
 The roles of the pre-dental advisor are: to update each semester the "Advisement Information for Pre-Dental Students at Missouri State University", to assist in recommending the sequence of coursework, to assist the student in the selection appropriate electives, to help arrange pre-professional internships, to advise the student in the dental school application process, to sponsor the Pre-dental Club, to communicate professional information and recommendations, and to serve as the primary professional and academic reference in a competitive dental school admission process.

 The specific list of undergraduate course requirements recommended by most dental schools is minimal; however, students who are admitted usually have completed many of the suggested electives in addition to these minimal requirements.
 These electives not only serve to prepare applicants for the Dental Admissions Test (DAT) that should be taken during the second semester of their junior year, but also help prepare students for the intense coursework in the biomedical sciences taken during the first two years of dental school.